cs-24-dat-1-p1-05/fitness/README.md

 Features:
 * Fitness Level Assessment: Evaluates the user's fitness level using input metrics.
-* Customizable Workout Recommendations: Adjusts recommendations based on goals and preferences.
+* Providing Workout Recommendations: Adjusts recommendations based on goals and preferences.

 Follow the prompt on-screen and enter the asked user data to get the personalized recommendation.

 Developed by
+Frederikke
+Nikolai
+Oliver
+Mobina
+Celina